-If you do not comply with the Information Security Policy scheme (including as set out in paragraph 11.2), we may apply sanctions, and we may stop you accessing resources.
+If you do not comply with BU's Information policies (including as set out in paragraph 11.2), we may apply sanctions, and we may stop you accessing resources.
 Breaches may also result in action under the Student Disciplinary Procedure (see paragraph 18).

-1.3 Smart cards: When you enrol, you will get a smart card.
+ID cards: When you enrol, you will get an ID card.
 You must carry this card when you are at BU, and show it to authorised representatives of BU if they ask for it.
 You may need to use the card to use some facilities or services.
 The card is for your use only.
-If you lose your card or it is stolen, you must report it to AskBU or to the Library immediately, so that we can block the number to prevent its misuse (call AskBU on +44 (0)1202 969696, or email askbu@bournemouth. ac.uk, call the library on +44 (0)1202 965959 or email LibrarySupport@bournemouth.ac.uk).
+If you lose your card or it is stolen, you must report it to AskBU or to the Library immediately, so that we can block the number to prevent its misuse (call AskBU on +44 (0)1202 969696, or email askbu@bournemouth.ac.uk, call the library on +44 (0)1202 965959 or email LibrarySupport@bournemouth.ac.uk).
 We will charge you for a replacement card.